visheshgupta08071992/ImportantLessonsInAutomation/README.md

 Remember this - "Less is more" in UI automation.
 Design a test such that it performs less UI actions, not more.
 This is contradictory to what UI automation is supposed to do, but this is how it works.

+### Lesson 7

+"Sir, I have two API test cases.
+TC1 makes a POST call and generates an Order ID.
+TC2 makes a DELETE call.
+TC2 needs the Order ID from TC1 so that it can be deleted.
+How do I pass it?"

+I often get asked about this scenario from my students.
+It's a fairly common scenario, but I see many folks struggle with it.

+Most of them end up creating an instance variable for the Order ID and share it among test cases.
+Additionally, some kind of test dependencies or priorities is set so that the tests execute in a specific order (POST -> UPDATE -> DELETE).

+Please avoid doing this.

+This will work well only when all tests are passing.
+But when an intermediate test fails, it will have undesired side effects.
+❌ A majority of tests will be skipped.
+❌ Since using a shared static variable, there will be chances of data leakage.
+❌ There will be challenges passing the same Order ID across test classes.

+I would instead try to keep my tests independent and have each of them generate their own test data (Order ID).

+The guiding principles are simple:
+✅A test must not fail or skip an unrelated test.
+✅A test should prepare its own test data.
+No data sharing among tests.
+✅Avoid using instance static variables.

+Yes, some extra API calls will be made as part of this, but that's ok given the advantages.

+How to accomplish this?
+I would create reusable methods for POST, DELETE, etc. and use those wherever required in my test cases.

+For e.g.

+A test for DELETE would look like this:
+String Id = postOrder().get("Id");
+assertThat(deleteOrder(Id).getStatusCode(), equalsTo(200));

+A test for UPDATE would look like this:
+String Id = postOrder().get("Id");
+assertThat(updateOrder(Id).getStatusCode(), equalsTo(200));

+With this, even if the DELETE test fails, UPDATE would not be skipped.
+It will be executed and any potential issue with UPDATE would also be unearthed.
+Both tests will run independently and would add to reliability.
+There is no data sharing, so no chances of data leakage as well.
+You can even run those tests in parallel to save time if need be.